IHE/RAD.IMR/input/pagecontent/volume-1.md

 ## 1:XX.6 IMR Cross-Profile Considerations

-**Scheduled Workflow (SWF.b)**: An Image Display can be grouped with an IMR Report Reader to enhance the report viewing capability for prior studies.
+**Scheduled Workflow (SWF.b)**: An Image Display may be grouped with an IMR Report Reader to enhance the report viewing capability for prior studies.

 **Results Distribution (RD)**: A Report Creator that supports the HL7 Text Report Option can use Result Distribution to send the text report to other consumers.

-**Basic Image Review (BIR)**: A Report Reader can be grouped with an Image Display in BIR to provide the required image display functionality.
+**Basic Image Review (BIR)**: A Report Reader may be grouped with an Image Display in BIR to provide the required image display functionality.

+**Management of Radiology Report Templates (MRRT)**: A Report Creator in MRRT may be grouped with a Report Creator in IMR.
+As a result, the grouped Report Creator can use the report templates to assist the radiologist in creating the diagnostic report, and capture the final report in the IMR DiagnosticReport format.

+**AI Result (AIR)**: An Evidence Creator may be grouped with an IMR Report Creator to include AI results in the diagnostic report.
+An Image Display in AIR may be grouped with an IMR Image Display or Report Reader to show the interactive AI results.